nathansolfan/formapp/README.md

 # Getting Started with Create React App

+# React Authentication App

+## Overview

+This project is a simple React application that demonstrates user authentication, including registration, login, and logout functionalities.
+It utilizes React Router for navigation and Express.js for the backend server, showcasing how to manage authenticated routes in a React application.

-Prerequisites
+## Prerequisites

-Node.js and npm (Node Package Manager).
-You can download them from here.
+- **Node.js**: Ensure you have Node.js installed on your system.
+You can download it from [here](https://nodejs.org/).

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-Install dependencies for the server and client with:
+- **npm**: Comes with Node.js, used for managing dependencies.

+## Setup and Installation

+1. **Clone the repository**:

+2. **Install Dependencies**:
+   Navigate to the project directory and install the required dependencies:

 ### `npm install`

-Running the Application
-Start the Backend Server
+3. **Start the Backend Server**:
-Navigate back to the root of the project directory.
+   Navigate to the server directory and start the Express server:

-Start the Express server:
+### `cd server`

 ### `node server.js`

-Start the React app:
+3. **Start the REACT App**:

 ### `npm start`

-### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.